-• Securing the Future - UK Government Sustainable Development Strategy provides a strong vision and agenda for progressing sustainability.
-The

-AAP adheres to this Strategy due to the strong focus on environmental links within the Northern Quarter site and due to the priorities of the AAP which include resource protection, climate change and sustainable communities.

-- The Cinderford Business Plan is a 10 year action plan to improve the quality of life of the people in Cinderford.
+- Securing the Future UK Government Sustainable Development Strategy provides a strong vision and agenda for progressing sustainability.
+The AAP adheres to this Strategy due to the strong focus on environmental links within the Northern Quarter site and due to the priorities of the AAP which include resource protection, climate change and sustainable communities. - The Cinderford Business Plan is a 10 year action plan to improve the quality of life of the people in Cinderford.
 Cinderford was identified for this plan owing to its potential to accommodate a range of facilities and land uses.
 The document indicates the key priorities for the development of Cinderford.
-As part of the Business Plan process, detailed consultation was undertaken on four Options which led to a preferred option. - The South West Regional Economic Strategy seeks to promote successful and competitive businesses and an effective and confident region.
-The Draft AAP has an important role in advancing these objectives through the appropriate targeting of infrastructure and development. - The UK's climate change programme sets out the Government's approach and commitments to the challenge of climate change.
-The Draft AAP will play a key role in reducing emissions which contribute to climate change associated with the both the development works themselves and then the operation and functioning of Cinderford as a town in the South West region. - New buildings, both residential and industrial will follow the standards and principles detailed in the Code for Sustainable Homes and BREEAM.
-These codes and standards promote sustainable construction including the wider opportunities of place making and designing buildings and places for people and biodiversity. - Within the Cinderford area, there are a number of sites designated under the EU Habitats Directive (92/43/EEC) and UK Biodiversity Action Plan (Defra, 1994).
+As part of the Business Plan process, detailed consultation was undertaken on four Options which led to a preferred option. - The South West Regional Economic Strategy seeks and its future replacement at the appropriate economic planning level is expected to seek - to promote successful and competitive businesses and an effective and confident region.
+The AAP has an important role in advancing these objectives through the appropriate targeting of infrastructure and development. - New buildings, both residential and industrial will follow the standards and principles detailed in the Code for Sustainable Homes and BREEAM.
+These codes and standards promote sustainable construction including the wider opportunities of place making and designing buildings and places for people and biodiversity.

+- Within the Cinderford area, there are a number of sites designated under the EU Habitats Directive (92/43/EEC) and UK Biodiversity Action Plan (Defra, 1994).
 Whilst potential impacts from regeneration will vary according to the chosen Masterplan Option, appropriate mitigation will be required to minimise such impacts. - The Directive on the assessment and management of flood risks (2007/60/EC) requires that adequate and coordinated measures are undertaken to reduce the risks from flooding. - Definition and management of any contaminated land and groundwater, found to be present on the site will be carried out under Part IIA of the Environmental Protection Act (1990) and The Model Procedures for the Management of Contaminated Land (CLR11).